Islam in Cyprus: History

 It is rumored that an aunt of Muhammad, Umm Haram, had accompanied one of the early Arab expeditions to the island.
 She died during the expedition and was buried at the present Hala Sultan Tekke monument.

+In the medieval period, Arabs controlled the island, before the Byzantine reconquest.

 Since the Turkish invasion of Cyprus in 1974, the Muslim population in the north of the island has been bolstered by settlers from Turkey who are almost exclusively Sunni Muslims.
 The status of these settlers is disputed under international law and specifically the prohibition, under the Geneva Convention, on the cross-border transfer of populations by states aiming to engineer changes in the demographic make-up of other states.

 The segregation of Cypriot Turks and Greeks has effected that most of the Muslims in the territory controlled by the Republic of Cyprus are Arab immigrants and refugees, unrelated to the Turks historically living in the area.

 Important landmarks

 Several important Islamic shrines and landmarks exist on the island including: